Redirect Single Pages with Classic ASP

-Archive for January 2010
+Archive of entries posted on January 2010

 MySQL can do far more than just insert, update and select data.
 In fact the world’s most popular open source database has a whole host of incredibly useful functions built in that you might never know about until you find one day that you need them – and then you wonder how you coped without them!